Sensitivity analysis for mixed binary quadratic programming: Main results.

 \subsubsection{Proof sketch for part~\ref{p2} of Theorem~\ref{thm:allstrong}: \}

-A key ingredient to prove this part of Theorem~\ref{thm:allstrong} is a \emph{local stability result} that may be of independent interest.
-Consider the following perturbation of the original MBQP:

-We prove the following result: \begin{theorem}[Local stability] Let $l$ be a lower bound on $z(\bv)$, i.e., a lower bound on $\zeta(\bv, 0)$.
-When $Q \text{ is PSD}$ or $\P$ is bounded, there exists $t_1 > 0,t_2 \geq 0$ that depends on $A,\bv,\cv,Q,\mathcal{B}$ such that if $0 \leq \epsilon < t_1$, then $\zeta(\bv, \epsilon) \geq l - \epsilon t_2$. \end{theorem} We note that if we were only considering the case where $Q$ is PSD, then the above result could possibly be obtained using disjunctive arguments.
-Since we also allow for non-PSD $Q$ matrices (when $\P$ is bounded), our proof of Theorem~\ref{thm_final_robust} requires the use a result from~\cite{VAVASIS199073} characterizing the optimal solution of quadratic programs, and is presented in Appendix~\ref{sec:localstable}.

-The closed form solution promised in part~\ref{p2} of Theorem~\ref{thm:allstrong} is built using \emph{specific building blocks} or combinations of values for the variables $\alpha, \beta, \gamma, \theta$.
-In particular consider the following two building blocks: \paragraph{(i) Building block 1.} For all $i \in [m]$, consider the following combination: $(\hat{\alpha_i} = -b_i, \hat{\beta_i} = 1, \hat{\theta} = b^2_i)$ and all other variables are zero; let the resulting matrix be:
+{Our proof of part~\ref{p2} of Theorem~\ref{thm:allstrong} is long and therefore presented in section~\ref{sec:constructsol}.
+Below we present some high-level details of the proof needed for further discussion in the paper.} The closed form solution promised in part~\ref{p2} of Theorem~\ref{thm:allstrong} is built using \emph{specific building blocks} or combinations of values for the variables $\alpha, \beta, \gamma, \theta$.
+In particular we consider the following two building blocks: \paragraph{(i) Building block 1.} For all $i \in [m]$, consider the following combination: $(\hat{\alpha_i} = -b_i, \hat{\beta_i} = 1, \hat{\theta} = b^2_i)$ and all other variables are zero; let the resulting matrix be: